 There are many benefits to taking back control of cryptographic keys from cloud providers through BYOKMS.

-This also means that businesses can add extra security to exert greater control over their data, such as being able to set parameters about where and when data can be accessed, and by whom.
+This also means that with an external key management solution, businesses can add extra security to exert greater control over their data, such as being able to set parameters about where and when data can be accessed, and by whom.

 BYOKMS also supports a centralized system for managing cryptographic keys and certificates across all of an organization’s IT environments, whether public, hybrid, private cloud, or on-premises.